Requesting information we hold about you

 tell you why we are holding it

-tell you who it could be disclosed to
+tell you who it has been disclosed to

 Proof of identity

-To avoid personal data about one individual being sent to another, either accidently or as the result of deception, the Partnership needs to be satisfied as to the identity of the requester.
-As standard, we will require photocopies of two official documents that between them clearly show your name, date of birth and current address.
+To avoid personal data about one individual being sent to another, either accidentally or as the result of deception, the Partnership needs to be satisfied as to the identity of the requester.
+As standard, we will require a copy of two official documents that between them clearly show your name, date of birth and current address.
 For example, a passport, driving license, birth certificate or utility bill.

 Where a request is being made on behalf of a third party we will also ask for evidence of consent from the individual that the third party is acting on their behalf, such as a signed letter.